-There's more spooky goings on in Trilobyte's third game to use the 7th Guest's Groovie engine.
+There are more spooky goings-on in Trilobyte's third game to use the 7th Guest's Groovie engine.
 Only this time it's decidedly more kid-friendly.
-Clandestiny may be more Scooby Doo than The 7th Guest's House on Haunted Hill but does that mean this stand-alone puzzle game has been neutured?
+Clandestiny may be more Scooby-Doo than The 7th Guest's House on Haunted Hill but does that mean this stand-alone puzzle game has been neutered?

-Before we get in to it, let's talk about The 7th Guest.
+Before we get into it, let's talk about The 7th Guest.
 Subjectively speaking this early CD-Rom title is one of my all-time favourites.
 That's not hyperbole either; I play it almost every year around Halloween.
 However, if I put my objective Scottish beret on (or tam o'shanter as it is known), I cannot deny that there's very little substance behind the glorious visuals and perfect soundtrack.
-The acting's cheesey, the story incoherently messy and the puzzles are out of place in the worst possible way, yet it has a fair ground haunted house feel that really appeals to me.
-In all honesty, I'm slightly baffled as to why this linear game with no real re-play value has kept me coming back but there's something special about it that goes beyond mechanics and technical prowess.
+The acting's cheesy, the story incoherently messy and the puzzles are out of place in the worst possible way, yet it has a fairground haunted house feel that really appeals to me.
+In all honesty, I'm slightly baffled as to why this linear game with no real replay value has kept me coming back but there's something special about it that goes beyond mechanics and technical prowess.

 Clandestiny is very much the same, even down to the skeleton hand cursor and the option for the game to solve a puzzle for you.
 If it weren't for the story set in the Scottish highlands and the downgrade in scares to market to a wider audience, there could be an argument for this to be the forgotten third entry in the trilogy.